JREricson/JREricson/README.md

 #### Photo Exploration App
 - [github repo](https://github.com/JREricson/photoAppV1)
 - **Language/concepts** : Javascript, NodeJS, Express, MongoDB, MongoAtlas, Heroku, NoSQL, AWS S3, Thumbnail generation, Image blobs, APIS, REST, CRUD.
+- **Description**: Photo site that extracts meta data from photos (ie. GPS coordinates, shutter speed, fstop, camera manufacturer).
+REST based noSQL CRUD application.
+Each user has their own profile page
 - First large REST/CRUD project.
 - The quality of my code has improved since then.

 #### Mapping items from wikipedia pages
 - [github repo](https://github.com/JREricson/SE_Project_WikiApp)
-- Extracts GPS coordinates of items in a wikipedia page creates a map showing locations of all items as a study aid.
+- **Description**:Extracts GPS coordinates of items in a wikipedia page creates a map showing locations of all items as a study aid.
 - Made as a school project, shares services from other students in the class.